igiso/ofxUniversalApp/README.md

 Disadvantages of this method:

-* TTF fonts don't look that well and you need additional fix for that if it bothers you

 * it "stretches" your app.
 If aspect ratio is important it might look a bit funny.
+*but you can use squaredScale and create 2 scopes : one that fills the screen and one that keeps aspect-ratio

 I personally think is not that big of a deal but others might disagree